Online Budget Allocation with Censored Semi-Bandit Feedback: Polylogarithmic regret with diminishing returns: missing details

-We now introduce a key set of two assumptions that greatly generalizes \Cref{ass:speed-up}, but will still allow us to prove an exponential speed-up in the diminishing-returns setting.
+We now introduce two key assumptions that greatly generalize \Cref{ass:speed-up} (in \Cref{s:speed-ups}), but will still allow us to prove a polylogarithmic regret in the diminishing-returns setting.
 The first one is a mild regularity assumption on $F_1,\dots, F_K$.
 The second one is a concavity assumption weaker than the classic strong concavity assumption.

 \begin{assumption} $ $ \begin{enumerate} \item For each $k \in [K]$, $F_k$ is continuously differentiable on $(0,1]$ with $\displaystyle \lim_{u \to 0^+} F_k'(u) = + \infty$. \item There is a function $\alpha: (0,1) \to (0 , \infty)$ such that for each $k \in [K]$ and for each $\epsilon \in (0,1)$, $F_k$ is $\alpha(\epsilon)$-strongly concave on $[\epsilon,1]$. \end{enumerate} \end{assumption}